XsLangley/CoCoS-AAAI2022/README.md

     Default: `FS`.
     - --bn: a flag to indicate whether to use batch normalization for training.

-- `run_experiments`: a script to repeatedly run experiments using the same set of hyperparameters but with different random seed, which is for experiments reproduction.
+- `run_experiments.py`: a script to repeatedly run experiments using the same set of hyperparameters but with different random seed, which is for experiments reproduction.
 Optional arguments are the same as `main.py`, but remove `--seed` argument and add an additional argument:
     - --round: specify how many rounds you would like to repeat the experiments.